Carbon Management through the Value Chain

-The urgency of the climate change problem prompted AkzoNobel to establish a new Position Statement on Climate Change and Man-made Carbon Emissions and Carbon Policy in 2009.
+Apprehension of the urgency of the climate change problem prompted AkzoNobel to establish a Carbon Policy in 2009.

-Carbon policy work initiated in 2007 emphasized that the impact of carbon on our business extends well beyond emissions from our own production processes.
-Early in 2008 we embarked on a coordinated program to develop a policy which would be relevant for our diverse business portfolio.
-The Industrial Chemicals business led the way, developing a framework for measuring carbon footprint of products and facilities, based on the international Greenhouse Gas Protocol and life cycle thinking, along with a rigorous process to identify and quantify improvement opportunities.
-The framework was tested with the World Resources Institute and several Dutch and Swedish NGOs and is described in more detail in the AkzoNobel 2008 Report .
+Carbon policy research initiated in 2007 emphasized that the impact of carbon on our business extends well beyond emissions from our own production processes.
+Early in 2008, we embarked on a coordinated program to develop a carbon footprint policy and framework relevant to the whole of our diverse business portfolio.
+The framework was tested with the World Resources Institute and several Dutch and Swedish NGOs, and is described in more detail in the AkzoNobel 2012 Report.

 AkzoNobel’s Carbon Policy – Targets and Ambitions

-- AkzoNobel will measure the cradle-to-gate carbon footprint of its key value chains in 2009 and update these measurements every 3 years.
+- AkzoNobel will measure the cradle-to-gate carbon footprint of its key value chains in 2009 and update these measurements every three years.

-- AkzoNobel aims to control its absolute scope 1 & 2 greenhouse gas emissions (based on its current business portfolio) no higher than 2009 levels by offsetting organic growth entirely by energy efficiency and fuel mix improvements.
+- AkzoNobel aims to restrict its absolute scope 1 & 2 greenhouse gas emissions (based on its current business portfolio) to no higher than 2008 levels, by offsetting organic growth with energy efficiency and fuel mix improvements.

-- AkzoNobel strives for a paradigm shift in carbon management through continuous innovation, aiming to reduce cradle-to-gate carbon footprint by 20-25 % per ton of product by 2020, compared to 2009.
+- AkzoNobel strives to facilitate a paradigm shift in carbon management through continuous innovation, aiming to reduce cradle-to-gate carbon footprint by 20-25% per ton of product by 2020 (as compared to 2009).

-- AkzoNobel will provide carbon-efficient solutions to customers contributing to the existing AkzoNobel objective of 30 % annual sales from eco-premium solutions by 2015.
+- AkzoNobel will continue to provide carbon-efficient solutions to customers, contributing to the existing AkzoNobel objective of 30% annual sales from eco-premium solutions by 2015.

 Since 2007, we publicly disclose our Policy, Management and Performance on Energy Efficiency and Carbon Footprint by our annual reporting to the Carbon Disclosure Project (CDP).
-Our 2007 and 2008 Reports to CDP can be found here.
+Our 2007-2012 Reports to CDP can be found here